What Is The FUT Procedure?

 How Many Grafts Do You Need?

 Try out our hair graft calculator to get an estimate of how many grafts you may need to achieve your desired result.
-Simply select the areas you would like to work on and slide the bar to the right depending on how much “density” you would like.
+Simply select the areas you would like to work on.
 Please note this is a rough estimate, you will need to come in for a consultation to get an exact number.

 FUT Scar Healing Examples